Procarbazine will be started in a hospital clinic and your progress will be monitored by a specialist doctor.

 - You must try to keep your regular appointments with your doctor or hospital.
 This is so your doctor can check on your progress.
 You will need to have regular check-ups during treatment.

 - Do not drink alcohol while you are on procarbazine.
 This is because the combination of procarbazine together with alcohol can cause an unpleasant reaction and make you feel very unwell.
-It can cause a throbbing headache, a flushed face, and palpitations and make you feel very sick.
+It can cause you to have a throbbing headache, a flushed face, and the sensation of a 'thumping' heart (palpitations), and make you feel very sick.
 Many liquid medicines and mouthwashes contain alcohol, so always read the contents on the label and avoid any product which contains alcohol.

 - Certain foods and drinks can cause an unpleasant reaction with procarbazine.
 Try to avoid mature cheese, yeast or meat extracts (such as Marmite®, Oxo® and Bovril®), broad bean pods, pickled herring, salami sausage, pepperoni sausage, Bologna sausage, overripe fruit, non-alcoholic beers, lagers and wines and foods which have been fermented, pickled, smoked, 'hung' or matured.
 If you want to eat or drink anything on the list you could try a little at a time, until you are sure that it doesn't upset you.